icon

 Low Maintenance Gardening Hacks

-Size dependent of course, we recommend sticking to between 5 and 10 variations of plants.
-Avoiding tender plants that require seasonal tasks such as lifting, winter wrapping, moving to a protected environmental, or seasonal propagation can also be important in minimising your gardening labour.
+Avoid tender plants that require seasonal tasks such as lifting, winter wrapping, moving to a protected environmental, or seasonal propagation.

 Gardening hacks with EvenGreener

-A shift in trends has seen the more immaculate, neatly trimmed gardens being slowly replaced with lazier, more overgrown wilderness style ‘jungle’ themed gardens over the years – and we’re all here for it.
+A shift in trends has seen the more immaculate gardens being replaced with ‘jungle’ themed gardens.
 This style provides your garden with a more rugged, natural appeal, whilst requiring much less time for weeding and pest control too.

-So, letting your borders flourish with a beautiful mixture of hardy meadow blooms and grasses, will not only give your garden that lazy oasis feel, but also pollinators will love it too, keeping your garden’s wildlife thriving.
-To do so, simply plant a selection of easy-care perennials, including salvias, echinacea, and achilleas, and let them blossom, requiring only a rough trim back at the end of the flowering season.
+Letting your borders flourish with a mixture of hardy meadow blooms and grasses will not only give your garden that lazy oasis feel, but pollinators will love it too.
+Simply plant a selection of easy-care perennials, including salvias, echinacea, and achilleas, and let them blossom, requiring only a rough trim back at the end of the flowering season.

-All that back-breaking time spent uprooting weeds can be saved by replacing your perennial beds with some hard-wearing shrubs.
+All that time spent uprooting weeds can be saved by planting some hard-wearing shrubs.
 This is because shrubs are much easier to plant through weed-suppressing membranes, and they require much less frequent watering and upkeep.

-Once planted, add a layer of mulch on top – bark and gravel will do the job – and put your feet up.
-You’ll be glad to hear that shrubs thrive with very little human intervention.
-We recommend planting native shrubs wherever possible in your garden, especially nearby fellow native plants including grasses and wildflowers, where they’ll bloom to enhance your garden's wilderness.
+Once planted, add a layer of mulch on top – bark and gravel will do the job.
+Shrubs thrive with very little human intervention.
+Plant native shrubs wherever possible in your garden, especially nearby fellow native plants including grasses and wildflowers, where they’ll bloom to enhance your garden's wilderness.

 Gardening hacks with EvenGreener

-Experiment with lawn lengths as you can perhaps showcase a particular section of your grass to be trimmed, and well-kept, whilst other sections grow wild to create that natural, effortless feel.
+Experiment with lawn lengths - allow a section of your grass to be trimmed, and well-kept, whilst other sections grow wild to create that natural feel.

 Not only does this free up your to-do list, it can also help promote local wildlife in your garden.
-Species such as bees, butterflies, hedgehogs, frogs and other creepy crawlies need longer grass to thrive.
-By simply not mowing your lawn for up to one month, you can increase the abundance and diversity of bees in particular, of whom we all know are vital in improving our daily life quality in their pollination of flowers, plants, and trees to keep the cycle of life turning.
+Bees, butterflies, hedgehogs, frogs and insects need longer grass to thrive.
+By simply not mowing your lawn for up to one month, you can increase the abundance and diversity of bees in particular.

-Perennials aren’t fussy, and come in a whole range of colours and varieties to give your garden that exotic feel without the back-breaking hard work.
-Hardy Geraniums are a fine example, flowering for long periods of time, requiring very little attention and upkeep, and come in a vast selection to choose from to suit your garden size and style.
-They’re additionally great for pollinators too, such as bees and hoverflies, and some flower until the first frosts – providing long seasons of nectar and pollen.
+Perennials give your garden that exotic feel without hard work.
+Hardy geraniums are a fine example, flowering for long periods of time, requiring very little attention.
+They’re great for pollinators too, and some flower until the first frosts – providing long seasons of nectar and pollen.

-Erigeron karvinskianus is another lovely low-maintenance plant that is becoming more and more popular in drier gardens throughout the UK.
+Erigeron karvinskianus is another lovely low-maintenance plant that is becoming popular in drier gardens throughout the UK.
 Grow yours in well-drained soil in full sun and watch them bloom through long periods of summer – often from June right through to October.
-Fortunately, they seem to thrive when being neglected from human interference too, and spread quickly to create neat mounds or low hedging, making gorgeous features down the sides of stone or brick steps, or tucked away in wall crevices.
+Fortunately, they seem to thrive when neglected and spread quickly to create low hedging, pretty features down the sides of stone steps, or tucked away in wall crevices.

 Related articles